 While Google’s EU headquarters is in Dublin, Ireland, CNIL determined that the company’s decisions leading to the violation were made in the US.

-Unclear about the ins and outs of the GDPR?
-Our full GDPR compliance guide covers everything you need to know.
+If you’re unclear about the ins and outs of this new privacy law, our What is GDPR? guide covers everything you need to know.

 Analyzing Google’s GDPR Enforcement